juju/docs/src/en/tools-charm-tools.md

 [launchpad](https://launchpad.net/charm-tools/1.2/1.2.9/+download/charm-
 tools_1.2.9.exe).
 Once downloaded, execute the installer and follow the on- screen prompts.
-After installation you can access Charm Tools either via the `charm` command or `juju charm` plugin from either the command line or powershell.
+After installation you can access Charm Tools either via the `charm` command from either the command line or powershell.

 To uninstall, please remove Charm Tools from the Add/Remove Software section of the Windows Control Panel

 # Usage

-Charm Tools comes packaged as both a stand alone tool and a juju plugin.
-For the sake of documentation purposes, the plugin syntax, `juju charm`, is shown.
-If you wish to use the stand alone client, or don't have juju installed, you can replace all instances of `juju charm` with just `charm`.
+Charm Tools comes packaged as a stand alone tool and provides the `charm` command.
 There are several tools available within charm tools itself.
-At any time you can run `juju charm` to view the available subcommands and all subcommands have independent help pages, accessible using either the `-h` or `--help` flags.
+At any time you can run `charm` to view the available subcommands and all subcommands have independent help pages, accessible using either the `-h` or `--help` flags.

 ^# add

-      juju charm add [-h|--help] tests,readme,icon [CHARM_DIRECTORY]
+      charm add [-h] [--description] [-b] [--debug] {tests,readme,icon}

   Add is a generator function which can be used to extend a charm depending on the subcommand issued: